ANI

 The UN Chief reiterated that the basic rights of Afghan women and girls are trampled due to the ban on education by the de-facto authorities, reported TOLOnews.

-Get a daily dose of Afghanistan Sun news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.
+Female students in Afghnaistan have repeatedly called out to the Taliban to open education institutions for girls to attend at the earliest.
+(ANI)Get a daily dose of Afghanistan Sun news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.

 Publish news of your business, community or sports group, personnel appointments, major event and more by submitting a news release to Afghanistan Sun.